Grief

 Reflection Prompt

 Name one thing you miss, and one thing that still feels alive because of that loss.
 What small ritual could honour both today?
+(Screenshots allowed.
+Overthinking optional.)

-Your grief Companions
+Your Change Companions